subham7/sachin_tendulkar/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Note
 Run `ng build` to build the project then use `node server.js` command to start the server.
-Then `http://localhost:8080/` to visit the website.
+Then go to `http://localhost:8080/` to visit the website.
 Before that use data.sql file and setup a mysql server then change the configuration inside config.js file inside server folder.

 ## Development server